AesterFF/Eva-Continued/README.md

 ### Download

   - The download link will exclusively be available in the EVA discord.
-DO NOT download the image from other sources
+DO NOT download the image from other sources.

   - https://discord.gg/WYsArmWb8Z